Towards Recombinable and Reconfigurable Interactive Spaces.

 Exploring End-User Programming Paradigms for Internet-of-Things.

 - Srikrishna Datla, Henry Mortimer, Madeleine Whitehall and Mingqian Wang, BSc.
-Software Engineering project with Intel (2015)
+Project (2015)

 WatchVis: Visualization City Data on SmartWatches